DevanshKhare/Glimpse/README.md

-# Threads Clone
+# Glimpse

-Threads Clone is a web application built using Next.js, Tailwind CSS, and MongoDB.
-It provides a platform for users to create and interact with threads/posts, including features like posting, liking, unliking, bookmarking, commenting, following, and unfollowing.
+Glimpse is a web application built using Next.js, Tailwind CSS, and MongoDB.
+It provides a platform for users to create and interact with Glimpse/posts, including features like posting, liking, unliking, bookmarking, commenting, following, and unfollowing.

 ## Features

-- **Posting Threads/Posts**: Users can create and publish threads or posts.
+- **Posting Glimpse/Posts**: Users can create and publish Glimpse or posts.
-- **Like/Unlike**: Users can like or unlike threads or posts.
+- **Like/Unlike**: Users can like or unlike Glimpse or posts.
-- **Bookmarking**: Users can bookmark threads or posts for later reference.
+- **Bookmarking**: Users can bookmark Glimpse or posts for later reference.
-- **Commenting**: Users can comment on threads or posts.
+- **Commenting**: Users can comment on Glimpse or posts.
 - **Follow/Unfollow**: Users can follow or unfollow other users to stay updated on their activity.

 ## Environment Variables